schani/SimpLang/ASSIGNMENTS.md

 Your interpreter should now be able to run all the programs in the `examples` folder.
 Congratulations, you've completed assignment 1!

+# Assignment 2

+Write an interpreter for the virtual machine.